girtsf/goban/README.md

 goban
 =====

-Goban SVG generator.
+Goban (go board) SVG generator.

-Generates an SVG file of a Goban (Go board).
+Technically, a true goban should be rectangular, not square.
+Oh well.

-You will probably need the bundler Gem installed.
+You will probably need the bundler Gem installed ("gem install bundler").
 Then run "bundle install".